If you're looking for the best gaming PC under 500, then we've got you covered right here.

 Is a gaming computer worth it?

-We'd say that a gaming PC is worth it, just given the power that they can provide and the multi-purpose nature of a good computer.
+We'd say that a gaming PC is worth it, just given the power that it can provide and the multi-purpose nature of a good computer.

 With a PC, there's plenty of upgrade potential, and these gaming PCs for under 500 can be greatly improved with a couple of simple upgrades, be it another stick of RAM or a proper graphics card, which can raise your game and the power of your PC immensely.